-Here is a quick overview of the meeting that was held on Tuesday.
-We are very close to SATs and your children are doing their best every single day.
+We are very close to our End of Key Stage 2 Tests (SATs) and your children are doing their best every single day.
 I have listed a few things you can do at home to help but the main thing is to try and keep everything as normal as possible for them.
 Please come to me if you are unsure of anything below.
 We are all in this together and we can’t wait to see how well your children will do after all their hard work.
-Miss Stephens 🙂
+Miss Stephens

 Assessment and Monitoring

 - As of 2014, the ‘old’ national curriculum levels (e.g. level 3, 4, 5) were abolished as set out in government guidelines.

 - The 2014 curriculum is rigorous and sets noticeably higher expectations than previous curricula, which is why all schools have had to work hard to meet and adapt to it since its introduction.

 - Since 2016, test scores have been reported as ‘scaled scores’.

 - It is planned that 100 will always represent the ‘national standard’.

 - Each pupil’s raw test score will therefore be converted into a score on the scale, either at, above or below 100.